Meet The Team

 During his time, Charlie helped both protect and grow the wealth of scores of wealthy investors.
 In fact – and keeping in mind that past performance is no guide to future results – between 2003 and 2015, his fund made a cumulative return of more than 100%.

 To be blunt, what Charlie Morris doesn’t know about the financial markets just isn’t worth knowing.
 He knows how to succeed in the financial world.

 He’s known and respected as a specialist on gold, cryptocurrencies and momentum investing.
 In fact, he’s made over 200 appearances as a guest expert on various financial television programmes.
 In short, he’s not an ‘armchair pundit’… he’s a battle-hardened investor with real experience making money in the financial markets.

 Publisher, Dan Denning

-Born in Colorado, in the United States, Dan has always had a huge amount of respect for the ideas and values that have made The Fleet Street Letter so successful.
+Born in Colorado, in the United States, Dan has always had a huge amount of respect for the ideas and values that have made Capital & Conflict so successful.
 His belief in free markets, sound money, personal liberty and small government have underpinned everything he’s done during 18 years in the financial publishing industry.

 In 1999, he began working remotely with Lord William Rees-Mogg to publish his work in America.
 In 2004-5 he had the privilege of working directly with him in London.

 Dan left London in 2005 to build a publishing business based in Melbourne.
 It’s now Australia’s biggest and most respected independent financial publishing house.